 Blowflies are one of the most widespread ectoparasites affecting sheep in the UK, with surveys suggesting 80% of flocks will have one or more cases of blowfly strike every year.

-What is strike?
+What is blowfly strike?

 Blowfly strikes usually occur in waves.
-The first fly lays her eggs and the odour from this strike attracts other flies.
-When the populations of larvae become overcrowded they will attack the living tissue of the sheep.
-The first signs in affected sheep are a patch of discoloured wool and agitation.
-Rapid diagnosis and treatment are essential.
+The first fly lays her eggs in a damp or dirty area on the sheep and the odour from this strike rapidly attracts other blowflies.
+The larvae start to feed on the living tissue of the sheep under the soiled fleece, secreting proteolytic enzymes and abrading the skin with their mouthparts.
+The first signs in affected sheep are often a patch of discoloured wool and agitation.

 Blowfly strike can be prevented through the application of an appropriate product before a period of challenge.

 There are essentially three types of topical product recommended to sheep farmers for blowfly control.

 Plunge dipping in an organophosphate (OP) will also treat and prevent blowfly strike.
 However, SCOPS recommends using one of the topical products where possible to target blowfly, rather than using the broad activity of the OP unless it is necessary.
 If an OP is used, it must be as a plunge dip; the use of any other method of application is not legal.
 Click to read a statement about OP application from the Veterinary medicines Directorate (VMD).